ErinaTheDummy/SwordToShield/Gamemaster_Resources/Bestiary/Aberration.md

 ### Steel Empress
 Steel Empresses are the queens of colonies, psychically linked to all those within.
-Steel Empresses lay eggs that hatch into larve which razorbacks implant into healthy human hosts.
-The human hosts then transform into different kinds of hive creatures, depending on their size.
+Steel Empresses lay eggs that hatch into larve which razorbacks implant into healthy Humanoid hosts.
+The Humanoid hosts then transform into different kinds of hive creatures, depending on their size.
 Steel Empresses are the originators of all colonies, being the first one to be infected with a special queen-jelly-larve.
 They appear as gargantuan insectoids, with large pincers.

 ```